AlexMercedCoder/tutorialblog/content/blog/2024/04-Functional-Programming-in-Javascript.md

 ```

 ### Monad Laws and Structure:
-Monads must follow three core laws—identity, associativity, and unit—to ensure that they behave predictably:
+Monads must follow three core laws: identity, associativity, and unit, to ensure that they behave predictably:

 - **Identity:** Applying a function directly or passing it through the monad should yield the same result.
 - **Associativity:** The order in which operations are performed (chained) does not affect the result.